 We are in the middle of uncharted territory after a worldwide pandemic.
 There’s no question that life has changed since we emerged from the pandemic.
 Many businesses have been hard hit, while others are growing, while some exist somewhere in between.

 When our lives and our business careers get turned upside down, hunkering down is an inevitable reaction.
-We are cautious about making sure our businesses survive the upcoming chaos, so there’s good reason to apportion income and prepare for the worst.
+We are cautious about ensuring our businesses survive the upcoming chaos, so there’s good reason to apportion income and prepare for the worst.
 We should not feel bad about admitting to ourselves that these responses are natural and sensible.

 We don’t know what the future holds.
 There are so many things beyond our control at the moment.
 However, I’d like to offer you the argument that advertising and website design are critical to productivity for now.
-I wanted to offer an explanation for why you should make your marketing/website changes a top priority and not a sacrifice.
+I wanted to explain why you should make your marketing/website changes a top priority and not a sacrifice.
 The reality is that there’s no shortage of factors that make now an excellent time to be proactive with your online platforms or seek additional resources for them.

 Building a list may be easier than ever right now.